-- a.
-Purchase price - c.
-Signature of buyer, seller, or such party's duly authorized agent.
+- Purchase price - Signature of buyer, seller, or such party's duly authorized agent.

-Further restrictions:
+Further restrictions

-- a.
-Dual agency is prohibited unless both buyer and seller agree in writing - b.
-It is unlawful for an agent to receive payment or any item valued in excess of \$500 from anyone other than his principal unless: - it is disclosed in writing to both buyer and seller; and - the agent's principal consents in writing to the payment a.
-Treble damages, award of cost of the suit, reasonable litigation expenses and attorney's fees
+- 1. Dual agency is prohibited unless both buyer and seller agree in writing - 2.
+It is unlawful for an agent to receive payment or any item valued in excess of \$500 from anyone other than his principal unless: - it is disclosed in writing to both buyer and seller, and - the agent's principal consents in writing to the payment